-Balaji Padmanabhan is the Anderson Professor of Global Management and an associate professor in the Information Systems Decision Sciences Department.
-He has created and taught undergraduate, MBA/MS, and doctoral courses in areas related to business/data analytics, computational thinking, and electronic commerce.
+Balaji Padmanabhan is the Anderson Professor of Global Management, the Director of the Center for Analytics & Creativity and a professor in the Information Systems and Decision Sciences Department.
+Previously, he served as the chair of the department.
+He has created and taught undergraduate, MBA/MS, and doctoral courses in areas related to AI and machine learning, business/data analytics and computational thinking.

-His professional service includes work on the program committees of several academic conferences such as WITS, ICIS, ACM KDD and IEEE ICDM.
-He has served as associate editor on the editorial boards of Information Systems Research, INFORMS Journal on Computing, ACM Transactions on MIS and as an ad-hoc associate editor for MIS Quarterly and Management Science.
+Padmanabhan's professional service includes work on the program committees of several academic conferences such as WITS, ICIS, ACM KDD and IEEE ICDM.
+He has served on the editorial boards of the premier journals in the discipline including Information Systems Research, the INFORMS Journal on Computing, Management Science, MIS Quarterly, Big Data and ACM Transactions on MIS.